BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/evm.md

 * [What is Ethereum](https://ethdocs.org/en/latest/introduction/what-is-ethereum.html#what-is-ethereum)
 * [Opcodes](https://www.ethervm.io/)

-### Evmos as Geth implementation
+### Butane as Geth implementation

-Evmos contains an implementation of the [Ethereum protocol in Golang](https://geth.ethereum.org/docs/getting-started) (Geth) as a Cosmos SDK module.
+Butane contains an implementation of the [Ethereum protocol in Golang](https://geth.ethereum.org/docs/getting-started) (Geth) as a Butane SDK module.
 Geth includes an implementation of the EVM to compute state transitions.
 Have a look at the [go-ethereum source code](https://github.com/ethereum/go-ethereum/blob/master/core/vm/instructions.go) to see how the EVM opcodes are implemented.
 Just as Geth can be run as an Ethereum node,
-Evmos can be run as a node to compute state transitions with the EVM.
+Butane can be run as a node to compute state transitions with the EVM.
-Evmos supports Geth's standard [Ethereum JSON-RPC APIs](https://docs.evmos.org/develop/api/ethereum-json-rpc/methods) in order to be Web3 and EVM compatible.
+Butane supports Geth's standard in order to be Web3 and EVM compatible.

 #### JSON-RPC